Oni Synagogue

-The Oni Synagogue is an Orthodox Jewish congregation and synagogue, located at 53 Vakhtang VI Street in Oni, in the Racha region of Republic of Georgia.
+The Oni Synagogue is a synagogue, located at 53 Vakhtang VI Street in Oni, in the Racha region of Republic of Georgia.
 The Oni synagogue was built in 1895 and is the oldest functioning synagogue in Georgia.

 History

 The synagogue was built in 1895 in an eclectic Moorish Revival style.
-It is Georgia's third largest synagogue after the Great Synagoge of Tbilisi and the synagogue of Kutaisi.
+It is Georgia's third largest synagogue after the Great Synagoge of Tbilisi and the Synagogue of Kutaisi.

 During the 1991 Racha earthquake, the synagogue was severely damaged.
 Four years later, the synagogue was renovated with support from the government and the American Jewish Joint Distribution Committee.
 The president of Georgia at the time, Eduard Shevardnadze, attended the re-dedication ceremony.